Lines header

 Line Coloration

 The amount of Line Color that should be applied.
-This can also be art-directed with VertexFX and NoiseFX.
 A negative art-directed coloration will bring the line color back to the object’s original color.

-The influence lighting will have over the color of the line.
+The influence lighting will have over the color of the outline (silhouette) or inline.

 Sketch Lines